 At the heart of the Orchestra’s residencies is an education programme that empowers people in every community to engage with, and participate in, orchestral music.
-Its flagship Orchestra Unwrapped project for schools encompasses concerts, in-school workshops and teacher training, delivered in partnership with Music Hub partners; intergenerational creative music-making community project Hear and Now brings together people living with dementia and their carers with young musicians; and ground-breaking urban-classical project Symphonize engages vulnerable teenagers.
+Its flagship Orchestra Unwrapped project for schools encompasses concerts, in-school workshops and teacher training, delivered in partnership with Music Hubs; intergenerational creative music-making community project Hear and Now brings together people living with dementia and their carers with young musicians; and urban-classical project Symphonize engages vulnerable teenagers.

 Internationally, the Philharmonia is active across Europe, Asia and the USA.
-With Esa-Pekka Salonen, the Orchestra has recently undertaken major tours to Taiwan and Japan (spring 2017), West-Coast USA (autumn 2016) and a residency at Festival d’Aix-en-Provence in summer 2016, where they will return in 2019.
+With Esa-Pekka Salonen, the Orchestra has recently undertaken major tours to Taiwan, Japan and the USA, and a residency at Festival d’Aix-en-Provence in summer 2016, where they will return in 2019.
 A five-concert European tour with Salonen and Finnish violinist Pekka Kuusisto, in September 2017, saw the Philharmonia perform for the first time at the new Elbphilharmonie in Hamburg.

 Digital programme, recording and broadcasting

-The Philharmonia’s investment in technological innovation has been a catalyst for its award-winning audience development projects, which are united behind the concept of taking symphonic music out of the concert hall presenting it in new contexts.
+The Philharmonia’s investment in technological innovation has been a catalyst for its award-winning audience development projects, which are united by the concept of taking symphonic music out of the concert hall and presenting it in new contexts.
 The Orchestra has won four Royal Philharmonic Society awards for its digital projects and audience engagement work.
 RE-RITE and Universe of Sound were at the heart of a major two-year audience development and education initiative, iOrchestra (2014-15), which took place in South-West England and engaged over 120,000 people.

 History and people

 The Philharmonia is proud to be supported using public funding by Arts Council England.
 A registered charity, the Orchestra relies on individual and corporate generosity to deliver its programme.

 The Philharmonia’s Principal International Partner is Wuliangye.